cybertec-postgresql/pgwatch/docs/using_managed_services.md

 dashboard called "DB overview Unprivileged" tailored specially for such a use case.

-pgwatch3 has been tested to work with the following managed database
+pgwatch has been tested to work with the following managed database
 services:

 # Google Cloud SQL for PostgreSQL